 - Palau Island Site here

 - Palau Tourism here

 PASSPORTS - TRAVEL VISAS

-NOTE: Before making your travel plans to any worldwide destination, we strongly recommend you authenticate important details regarding all passport and visa requirments.
+NOTE: Before making your travel plans to any worldwide destination, we strongly recommend you authenticate important details regarding all passport and visa requirements.
 The people at Travel Visa Pro can answer all of your questions!

-Climate With its location to the immediate north of the Equator, Palau's weather is hot and humid throughout the year.
+With its location to the immediate north of the Equator, Palau's weather is hot and humid throughout the year.